Billion Dollar Baby: Production

 The musical opened on Broadway at the Alvin Theatre on December 21, 1945, and ran for 220 performances.
-Billion Dollar Baby was not well-received, although Robbins' choreography — which included two dream ballets, a Charleston, and a gangster's funeral procession - was widely praised.
+Billion Dollar Baby was not well received, although Robbins' choreography—which included two dream ballets, a Charleston, and a gangster's funeral procession—was widely praised.
 (Decades later, Robbins incorporated the Charleston number into Jerome Robbins' Broadway.)
 The cast starred Joan McCracken (as Maribelle), Mitzi Green, William Tabbert, and David Burns.
 Early in the run, McCracken was replaced by Virginia Gorski (later Virginia Gibson).
 Other dancers in the cast included Danny Daniels, Helen Gallagher, and James Mitchell; Mitchell was Tabbert's dance double.
 The musical director was Max Goberman.

 There is no original cast recording, although there is a recording of the 1998 York Theatre Company Mufti Series staged concert version with Kristin Chenoweth, Debbie Gravitte, Marc Kudisch, and Richard B. Shull.

-The show gained notoriety for an event that happened in rehearsals: Robbins, walking backwards as he ranted at the dancers, failed to realize how close he was to the orchestra pit—and fell into it.
+The show gained notoriety for an event that happened in rehearsals: Robbins, walking backwards as he addressed the dancers, failed to realize how close he was to the orchestra pit—and fell into it.